morteza-danaei/GAMS/README.md

 Use Postman or Swagger at http://<HOST>:3000/api-docs to test APIs.
 Run tests:
 npm test
-Contributing
-Contributions are welcome!
-Please follow the contributing guidelines.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-For more details, visit the GitHub repository.
+For more details, visit the GitHub repository.https://github.com/morteza-danaei/GAMS.git

-### Notes:
-- Adjust the content to reflect specific details about your project setup, particularly the services and functionality.
-- Include more usage instructions for key features.
-- Make sure you update `.env` examples based on actual requirements.

-If you'd like more help refining this README or adding other sections, let me know!